 2. Develop a Plan

 It is important to have a well thought out plan to help guide your research.
 You can work individually or as a group.
+A data literacy skillset will be critical.
 A few things to keep in mind:

 3. Collect Data